efarish/portfolio/research/genre/README.md

 While a best test accuracy of 64% doesn't seem impressive, this must be contextualized with the fact that there were 16 possible classification for each MP3 file.

+## CNN Performance

+Keras was used to train a Convolutional neural network (CNN).
+Due to the amount of training time required, only 3 types of genres will included for training: Pop, Rock, and Electronic.
+Two types of datasets were used:

+1. 30 second MP3 file clips
+2. 3 second MP3 clips

+5-fold CV was done by dividing training images into 5 folders, using 4 for training and 1 for validation.
+To avoid data bledding issues, clips taken from the same song were kept either placed in the training or validation datasets.